 - 5. Adoption of ANR's River Corridor bylaws, or - 6.
-Enrollment in the Community Rating System (CRS), whereby the community must earn credit under Activity 430
+Participation in the Community Rating System

-A priority mitigation action in the 2018 SHMP is to assess the effectiveness of the current iteration of the ERAF rule in incentivizing proactive mitigation measures, and to revise the rule to improve it, if needed.
+A priority mitigation action in the 2018 SHMP will be to assess the effectiveness of the current iteration of the ERAF rule in incentivizing proactive mitigation measures, and to revise the rule (if needed) to improve it.

-Figure 2: Vermont Emergency Relief & Assistance Fund rates
+FIGURE 2: Emergency Relief & Assistance Fund Rates